rma010101/OR-Production-Planning-Using-LP/README.md

 - Provide insights into resource allocation, constraint management, and profit maximization.
 - Use sensitivity analysis to assess the impact of parameter changes on the optimal solution.

-**Context:** A manufacturer produces Products A, B, and C, each with different profit contributions ($9, $13, $17 per unit) and varying resource requirements (glass in kg, labor in hours, machine time in hours).
+**Context:** A manufacturer produces Products A, B, and C, each with different profit contributions ($9, $13, $17 per unit) and varying resource requirements (glass in kg, labour in hours, machine time in hours).
 Resource limits include:
 - Glass: 120 kg
-- Labor: 48 hours
+- labour: 48 hours
 - Machine: 130 hours
 - Pre-order: At least 45 units of Product C